 If, however, you are facing an enhanced DWI because of your BAC or otherwise, you will likely have additional, burdensome, expensive requirements.

 If you have been charged with an enhanced DWI then you will likely be required to install an ignition interlock device on every vehicle you drive.
-Alternatively, you could required to have a mobile device, like Smart Start Mobile, or Soberlink.
+Alternatively, you could require to have a mobile device, like Smart Start Mobile, or Soberlink.

 With an in-vehicle device, you are only required to give a specimen when operating the vehicle.
-So, to a certain degree you have some control over when you give a specimen and when you don’t.
+So, to a certain degree, you have some control over when you give a specimen and when you don’t.
 The mobile devices, on the other hand, require scheduled blows daily.

 Daily blow requirements can be an enormous inconvenience as well as a prime opportunity for you to mess up.
 A mistake can result in a violation.
 A violation, depending on your judge, can result in your bond being increased, which means you will be re-arrested, and or have additional, more stringent pre-trial conditions added, such as drug testing or the Secure Continuous Remote Alcohol Monitor (SCRAM) device.